Jump to section

 Research suggests the FFN layers function as a kind of key-value memory store, where specific factual associations are encoded in the weight matrices.
 This is where the model "stores" learned facts about the world.

-Residual Connections & Layer Norm
+Residual Connections & RMSNorm

 Critical techniques that make deep transformers trainable